dhaasler/madcubapy/tutorials/GALLERY_HEADER.rst

 Tutorials
 #########

-This page contains full fledged tutorials on entire work runs of ``madcubapy`` aimed for begginers.
+This page contains fully fledged tutorials on entire work runs of ``madcubapy`` aimed for begginers.